-6.3 Effectiveness Evaluation
+B. Effectiveness Evaluation

-In this section, we present results examining the effectiveness of TALE.
-We also compare TALE to C-Tree [6], SAGA [19], and Graemlin [4].
+In this section, we present results evaluating the effectiveness of TALE.
+We also compare TALE to C-Tree [6] and the PINs alignment algorithm Graemlin [4].

-6.3.1 Protein Interaction Networks Comparison

-Graph matching techniques are used on PINs to find conserved components shared between the query network and each network in the database.
+1) Protein Interaction Networks Comparison: Graph matching techniques are used on PINs to find conserved components shared between the query network and each network in the database.
 The PIN for a well studied species is usually a large graph with hundreds to thousands of nodes and edges.
 C-Tree [6] is not applicable for comparing PINs as the implementation does not allow node mismatches (nodes with different labels to be matched), which is a requirement for this application.
-On the other hand, TALE handles node mismatches by utilizing the group labels produced by existing protein clustering tools (see Section 6.2).
-SAGA can be used for querying PINs, but querying such large graphs using SAGA is prohibitively expensive.
+On the other hand, TALE handles node mismatches by utilizing the group labels produced by existing protein clustering tools (see [16] for details).

-For comparing PINs, the tools most closely related to TALE are NetworkBlast [16], MaWISh [13] and Graemlin [4].
+For comparing PINs, the tools most closely related to TALE are NetworkBlast [12], MaWISh [11] and Graemlin [4].
 Since these tools largely deal with pairwise comparison, we only focus on pairwise PIN comparison in this experiment.
 In [4], the authors showed that Graemlin is better at identifying conserved functional modules than the other methods.
 Therefore, we only compare TALE with Graemlin.